Ernie Bushmiller: Comic strips

 In May 1925, cartoonist Larry Whittington, creator of the comic strip Fritzi Ritz, left to produce another strip, Mazie the Model.
 Bushmiller then took over, his name first appearing on the May 18 strip.
 Fritzi Ritz was expanded to a Sunday strip on October 6, 1929.
 Bushmiller had already been producing a comic strip for the New York Evening Graphic titled Mac the Manager.

-Once he began to move away from Whittington's depiction of Fritzi, Bushmiller began to model her after his fiance, Abby Bohnet, the daughter of a train conductor.
+Once he began to move away from Whittington's depiction of Fritzi, Bushmiller began to model her after his fiancée, Abby Bohnet, the daughter of a train conductor.
 The couple, who married July 9, 1930, had no children.
 In 1931, they headed for Hollywood, where Bushmiller wrote gags for Harold Lloyd's Movie Crazy, continuing to draw Fritzi Ritz at the same time.
 A year later, they returned to the Bronx.

 Bushmiller claimed in 1948 that "All my characters are conceived in desperation."
 He introduced Nancy, Fritzi's niece, to the strip on January 2, 1933.
 The character proved popular, so she appeared more often.
 As Aunt Fritzi was seen less frequently, the strip was eventually retitled Nancy in 1938.
 The popular strip was translated into various languages, including Italian, German, Swedish and Norwegian.
 Phil Fumble is a Bushmiller strip which ran from 1932 through 1938.

 Bushmiller started working each day about 2pm, and he often sat at his drawing table well into the early morning hours of the next day.
 He usually began a strip with the last panel and then worked back toward the first panel.
 In 1960 he told a reporter:

 I try to find a sight gag and draw the last panel of the strip first, then work back from that to find out how it came about.
 I've got a trade secret - whenever I'm really stuck for a gag, I look through a Sears Roebuck catalog.
 Usually my eye hits on some article, like an ironing board, for example, and my mind starts to play around with what can be done with an ironing board, and finally I've got my gag.

 The simplicity of his style brought praise from Art Spiegelman and other artists.
 Tom Smucker, writing in The Village Voice, observed: